Last Revision Date: 5/11/2016

 Gamma is applied at the end of a camera's color core.
 The exact point at which it is applied may vary depending on the video mode.

 In RAW and mono modes, gamma is applied last.
-On certain models, RAW does not have any gamma applied (GS3-U3-23S6C/M-C).
+On some camera models, RAW pixel formats do not apply any gamma.

 In color modes, gamma is applied after de-bayering and before RGB2YUV conversion (if applicable).